Justin Marks

 Justin Marks (born March 25, 1981) is an American semi-retired racing driver, entrepreneur, and owner of Trackhouse Racing in the NASCAR Cup Series.
-He last competed part-time in the NASCAR Xfinity Series, driving the No. 10 Chevrolet Camaro for Kaulig Racing.
+He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 77 Chevrolet Silverado RST for Spire Motorsports.

-Marks has competed in sports car and stock car racing, competing in the ARCA Racing Series and NASCAR Camping World Truck Series.
-He also served as a road course ringer in the NASCAR Xfinity Series and Cup Series.
+Marks has competed in sports car and stock car racing, competing in the NASCAR Cup Series, NASCAR Xfinity Series and the ARCA Racing Series, sometimes serving as a road course ringer.

 Early years

 Marks was born in St. Louis, Missouri.
 During his youth, he went with his grandfather (who lived in Iowa), to see local Midwest racers such as Dick Trickle, Ken Schrader, and the Wallace brothers battle on dirt tracks.
 His family moved to Menlo Park, California, when Marks was eight.
 Marks attended race school while in high school and in 1998 competed in his first race, in the street stock division at Altamont Raceway Park in Tracy, California.
 At the same time as his racing career was beginning, he was attending California State University with the intention of obtaining a degree in sports marketing.
 Marks withdrew from college fourteen credits shy of completing his degree to focus on racing.